metatensor/metatrain/docs/src/dev-docs/adding-architectures/dataset.rst

-You can either extract data yourself from the ``Dataset`` class and convert it to a format that is more suited to your model (see the ``System`` and ``TensorMap`` sections of this guide), or you can use the provided :py:function:`metatensor.models.utils.data.collate_fn` to build :py:class:`torch.utils.data.DataLoader` objects that will return the data in the ``Tuple[List[System], Dict[str, TensorMap]]`` format, which corresponds exactly to the input and output of a ``metatensor`` model.
+You can either extract data yourself from the ``Dataset`` class and convert it to a format that is more suited to your model (see the ``System`` and ``TensorMap`` sections of this guide), or you can use the provided :py:func:`metatensor.models.utils.data.collate_fn` to build :py:class:`torch.utils.data.DataLoader` objects that will return the data in the ``Tuple[List[System], Dict[str, TensorMap]]`` format, which corresponds exactly to the input and output of a ``metatensor`` model.